StanfordGeospatialCenter/Seamonsters/README.md

 Notes:
+iiif links were curated by DRMC, based upon features, different sheets for seamonsters, cartouches, etc...

-I took the curated sets of iiif manifest from DRMC/Rumsey.com and prepped by fetching default.jpg links, using OpenRefine:
+I took the curated sets of iiif manifest from DRMC/Rumsey.com and prepped first by combining into a single table (creating classes in Labelbox means we can have labels made for different classes, simultaneously from one image).

+Then, fetching default.jpg links, using OpenRefine:

 1. Create column **iiif JSON** at index 5 by fetching URLs based on column **IIIF URL** using expression `grel:value`
 2. Create new column **default image URL** based on column **iiif JSON** by filling 125 rows with `grel:value.parseJson().sequences[0].canvases[0].images[0].resource["@id"]`